 How do I apply?

-Which application attachments do I need to submit to the Admissions Services?
+Which application attachments do I need to upload in my application?

 Is it advisable to use a fee-charging agency to help with my application process?

 No, it is not recommended to use a fee-charging agency to submit your application for you.
 As an applicant you should always submit your own online application.
-You should always use your own postal and e-mail address to ensure that you receive all the necessary information directly from the admissions services.
-Please read more here.
+You should always use your own contact information and e-mail address to ensure that you receive all the necessary information directly from the admissions services.
 If you need help with your application please contact our Admissions Services.

 Am I eligible?

 Please follow the instructions and submit the required application attachments within the given deadlines.
-Your eligibility will be assessed based on the application and application attachments (i.e. educational qualifications) you submit in the joint application.
-A final decision on eligibility will be given only after you have submitted an application in the joint application, no pre-decisions will be given.
-The decision on eligibility is given from the 13 March 2017 at the earliest in the first joint application, and from the 12 May 2017 in the second joint application.
+Your eligibility will be assessed based on the application and application attachments (i.e. educational qualifications) you upload in the online application form.
+A decision on eligibility will be made once you have applied.

 How are applicants admitted?

-Applicants are admitted based on their success in the entrance examinations.
+Applicants are admitted based on their success in the entrance examinations/e-interviews.
 If study places become available later, applicants on the waiting list will be admitted in the order indicated by their admission points.
-No applicants are admitted without having passed the entrance examination.
-If you have a failed result in the entrance examination, you cannot be admitted as a student and you will not be on a waiting list.
+No applicants are admitted without having passed the entrance examination/e-interviews.
+If you have a failed result in the entrance examination/e-interview, you cannot be admitted as a student and you will not be on a waiting list.

 Which attachments should I apply with for Bachelor’s level studies?

 You should always apply with your upper secondary school certificate (usually completed between the ages of 15-18).
 You should not apply with certificates from any higher level of education (Associate, Bachelor, Master or other University level).
-In addition you may need an English language test.
-Some programmes have specific requirements, check which application attachments are required here.
+Some programmes have specific requirements, check the programme specific page on studyinfo.fi.

 Which attachments should I apply with for Master’s level studies?

 You should apply with your Bachelor degree certificate.
-You should always send a photocopy of your transcript of records from your Bachelor level studies as well, so that we can verify that your completed studies are in a related field.
-When applying for Master’s level studies at UAS’s in Finland 3 years (36 months) of full-time work experience in a related field is required after the completion of your Bachelor degree.
-Therefore you should also send copies of your work certificates proving your work experience issued by your employer.
+You should always upload a photocopy of your transcript of records from your Bachelor level studies as well, so that we can verify that your completed studies are in a related field.
+When applying for Master’s level studies at UAS’s in Finland 2 years (24 months) of full-time work experience in a related field is required after the completion of your Bachelor degree.
+Therefore you should also upload copies of your work certificates proving your work experience issued by your employer.
+All Master degree programmes have a mandatory pre-task, please upload it according to the specified deadline.

 My application attachment is not issued in English, Swedish or Finnish.
 What should I do?

-In addition to copies of the attachments in the original language, each applicant must submit copies of the application attachments translated into Finnish, Swedish or English by an official (authorized) translator to the admissions services, if the original document is in none of these languages.
+In addition to copies of the attachments in the original language, each applicant must upload copies of the application attachments translated into Finnish, Swedish or English by an official (authorized) translator to the online application form, if the original document is in none of these languages.
 An official translation includes the name, signature and stamp of the official translator.
 A list of authorized translators in Finland can be found here.

 I already have a degree from my home country.
 Do I need to study at Novia UAS?